johnnatan-messias/blockchain-transaction-ordering/README.md

 ### How does the payment work?

 ViaBTC asks for a Bitcoin Cash (BTH) transfer to a specific address, and they also suggest users not include any transaction fee on the accelerated transaction.
-We hypothesize that as the MPO will include these transactions in the next blocks, it does not matter whether users have included the transaction fee or not).
+We hypothesize that as the MPO will include these transactions in the subsequent blocks, it does not matter whether users have included the transaction fee or not).

 On the other hand, BTC.com provides different options of payment separated per region.
 The payment options include a bank transfer, Bitcoin Cash (BTH), Webmoney service, which also allows users to make the payment in Bitcoins (BTC), Trustpay, and Dotpay services, which enable users to make a bank transfer (e.g., dollar and euro).

 #### Curiosities

-Both analyzed MPOs claim, due to the Bitcoin network congestion, the number of transactions increased so much that the current block size limit is not enough to confirm transactions in due time.
-Therefore, they provide transaction acceleration services to allow users to have their transactions confirmed in the next few mined blocks.
+Both analyzed MPOs claim that the number of transactions increased so much due to the Bitcoin network congestion that the current block size limit is not enough to confirm transactions in due time.
+Therefore, they provide transaction acceleration services to allow users to confirm their transactions in the next few mined blocks.

 ### Broadcast transaction services